simondlevy/NengoCPP/README.md

 # Command-line example

+The first example is a simple command-line program that allows you to specify a one-dimensional (scalar) target value.
+Starting with an actual value of zero, the program runs the PID controller on the target and actual values, adding the resulting correction to the actual value, and halting when the actual value comes within one percent of the target value.

 # Mouse-tracker example

-Our second example program is a simple two-dimensional position-tracking task (&ldquo;mousetracker&rdquo;) using [PID control](https://en.wikipedia.org/wiki/PID_controller).
+The second example program is a simple two-dimensional position-tracking task (&ldquo;mousetracker&rdquo;) using [PID control](https://en.wikipedia.org/wiki/PID_controller).
 You use the mouse to move little green square around, and the PID controller adjusts the position of a little red circle so that it follows the square.
 We wrote this example using [OpenCV](https://opencv.org/about.html), because of how easy it is to do these sorts